ECTS - English for Academic Purposes II

 |

-Course Objectives | This course aims to: • help students improve their overall proficiency and their academic skills, which are crucial in their departmental studies.
-This will enable them to follow their departmental courses with ease as an Independent User in level B1* as stated in Common European Framework of Reference. • help students develop critical thinking and note-taking skills and improve English study skills through written products and oral activities and use of IT. |
+Course Objectives | This course aims to: • help students improve their academic skills, which are crucial in their departmental studies to enable them to follow their departmental courses with ease as an Independent User at level B2 as stated in the Common European Framework of Reference, • help students develop critical thinking skills and further improve English study skills through written and oral activities and use of technology. |

 Course Learning Outcomes |